bdeck8317/compPsy.github.io/index.md

 # Welcome to Data Science in Psychology

-All of the course content neccessary to complete this course can be found here or within your university's blackboard site.
+Hello and welcome to Data Science in Psychology.
 The goal of this course is to help incoming graduate students in psychology departments become acclimated to computer programming.
+A key tenet of this course is “learning how to learn”.
+You will not learn everything you need to know about programming or data science in this course but you will become more comfortable with programming environments and vernacular.
+As a result, you will be empowered to develop skills on your own moving forward.

 Please take a look at the course [objectives](course_objectives.md) page.